 In 2017, he received a Discovery Early Career Research Award from the Australian Research Council to research the history of bioethics in Australia.
 Bioethics in the Antipodes: a history of Australian bioethics since 1980 (DE170100550) aims to provide a comprehensive account of bioethics in Australia.
 Using archival sources, interviews, and theoretical analysis, this project will advance understanding about the distinctive local and global contributions of Australian bioethics to regulatory frameworks, legal reform, and public discourse.

-He is a member of The Australian Sociological Association, Australian Historical Association, the Australasian Society for Continental Philosophy, and the Australasian Association for Bioethics and Health Law and the Australian and New Zealand Society of the History of Medicine.
+He is a member of The Australian Sociological Association, Australian Historical Association, the Australasian Society for Continental Philosophy, the Australasian Association for Bioethics and Health Law and the Australian and New Zealand Society of the History of Medicine.